Ovulation problems can result from dysfunction of the part of the brain and the glands that control ovulation or from dysfunction of the ovaries.

-A drug to trigger ovulation, such as clomiphene, aromatase inhibitors, or human gonadotropins, may be used.
+A drug, such as clomiphene, letrozole (an aromatase inhibitor), or human gonadotropins, can usually stimulate ovulation.
 The particular drug is selected based on the specific problem.
 If the cause of infertility is early menopause, neither clomiphene nor human gonadotropins can stimulate ovulation.

 If ovulation has not occurred for a long time, clomiphene is usually preferred.
 A few days after menstrual bleeding begins, the woman takes clomiphene by mouth for 5 days.
 Before the drug is started, the woman usually needs to be given hormones to induce menstrual bleeding.
 Usually, she ovulates 5 to 10 days after clomiphene is stopped, and she has a menstrual period 14 to 16 days after ovulation.
 Clomiphene is not effective for all causes of ovulation problems.
 It is most effective when the cause is polycystic ovary syndrome.

 If a woman does not have a period after treatment with clomiphene, she takes a pregnancy test.
 If she is not pregnant, the treatment cycle is repeated.
 A higher dose of clomiphene is used in each cycle until ovulation occurs or the maximum dose is reached.
-When the dose that triggers ovulation is determined, the woman takes that dose for at least three or four more treatment cycles.
+When the dose that stimulates ovulation is determined, the woman takes that dose for up to four more treatment cycles.
 Most women who become pregnant do so by the fourth cycle in which ovulation occurs.
 Although about 75 to 80% of women treated with clomiphene ovulate, only about 40 to 50% of those who ovulate become pregnant.
 About 5% of pregnancies in women treated with clomiphene involve more than one fetus Multiple Births The term multiple births refers to the presence of more than one fetus in the uterus.
 The number of twin, triplet, and other multiple births has been increasing during the last two decades.... read more , primarily twins.

 Human gonadotropins are expensive and can have severe side effects, so doctors closely monitor the woman during treatment.
-About 10 to 20% of women treated with human gonadotropins develop ovarian hyperstimulation syndrome.
-If hyperstimulation occurs, doctors may not give the woman human chorionic gonadotropin to trigger ovulation.
+About 10 to 20% of women treated with human gonadotropins develop moderate to severe ovarian hyperstimulation syndrome.

 When the cause of infertility is high levels of the hormone prolactin, the best drug to use is one that acts like dopamine, called a dopamine agonist, such as bromocriptine or cabergoline.
 (Dopamine is a chemical messenger that generally inhibits the production of prolactin.)